 Section 14 of the Regulations under the Policy requires the Human Rights Officer to prepare and distribute an annual report.
-The Annual Report is to:
+The purpose of the Annual Report is to:

-- (i) summarize the activities of the Human Rights Officer in administering the Policy in the past year; - (ii) provide information on the number of complaints and resolutions through informal procedures, mediation and investigations; and

-(iii) report on the progress in educating employees and students in regard to preventing harassment and discrimination.
+- (i) summarize the activities of the Human Rights Officer in administering the Policy in the past academic year; - (ii) provide information on the number of complaints and resolutions through informal procedures, mediation and investigations; and - (iii) report on the progress in educating employees and students in regard to preventing harassment and discrimination.

-Protecting the identity and confidentiality of the personal information of both those who report allegations of harassment or discrimination and those against whom the allegations are made is an important consideration when administering the Policy and carrying out its purposes.
-In recognition of this need for confidentiality, the information in this Annual Report is provided in summary form as contemplated by the Policy.
+Protecting the identity and confidentiality of the personal information of both those who report allegations of harassment or discrimination (complainants) and those against whom the allegations (respondents) are made is an important consideration when administering the Policy and carrying out its purposes.
+In recognition of this need for confidentiality, the information in this Annual Report is provided in summary form without disclosing the identity or personal information of complainants and respondents.

-Complaints in 2015-2016
+Complaints in 2018-2019

-This Annual Report provides in Table 1 (below) the number of complaints and resolutions where the resolution involved my office, lists whether the resolutions were achieved through informal procedures, mediation or investigations.
-Table 1 also sets out comparative information for 2010 and 2011 calendar years and academic years 2012-13 through 2014-15.
-(In 2010 and 2011, the reporting period of the Annual Report was the preceding calendar year.
-To align the Annual Report with the academic year at the University, the 2012 - 2013 Annual Report reported on the activities in both the calendar year of 2012 and the University's Spring Term in 2013.)
+Table 1 (below) provides the number of complaints and resolutions, which involved my office, and lists whether the resolutions were achieved through informal procedures, mediation or investigations.

+Table 1 also sets out comparative information for 2010 and 2011 calendar years and academic years 2012-13 through 2018-19.
+In 2010 and 2011, the reporting period of the Annual Report was the calendar year.
+To align the Annual Report with the academic year at the University, the 2012 - 2013 Annual Report converted the reporting period to the academic year by reporting on the activities in both the calendar year of 2012 and the University's Spring Term in 2013.

 Complaints involving members of the Thompson Rivers University Faculty Association, whether made by or against a member, are governed by the collective agreement between the University and TRUFA.
-The contents of the TRUFA collective agreement are generally consistent with the Policy.
-Pursuant to this collective agreement, persons who consult me about potential complaints against TRUFA members are referred to the University's human resources department or, in cases of complaints by TRUFA members, to TRUFA.
+The harassment and discrimination provisions of the TRUFA Collective Agreement are generally consistent with the Policy with the exception of the informal resolution procedures in section 6 of the Policy.
+The collective agreement has no corresponding provision.
+In recognition of the existence of the terms of the collective agreement, persons who consult me about potential complaints against TRUFA members are referred to the University's Human Resources Department or, in cases of complaints by TRUFA members, to TRUFA.

-During the reporting period, I was consulted 6 times by persons seeking help in understanding whether or not bullying, harassment or discrimination had occurred, how to avoid bullying, harassment and discrimination and how to address possible instances of bullying, harassment, discrimination.
-There were 10 such consultations in 2014-15.
-The decrease in consultations over the previous year is not seen by me as as significant.
-I expect the decrease results from the improved knowledge about bullying, harassment and discrimination resulting from the training during the past 3 academic years and from the existence of the online training materials.
+During the reporting period, I was consulted 17 times by persons seeking help in understanding whether or not bullying, harassment or discrimination had occurred, how to avoid bullying, harassment and discrimination, and how to address possible instances of bullying, harassment and discrimination.
+There were 9 such consultations in 2017-18.

-The Policy places responsibility on all members of the University Community to ensure the University's working and learning environments are free from bullying, harassment and discrimination.
-Chairs, Directors, and Deans "bear the primary responsibility for maintaining a working and learning environment free from discrimination, bullying, and harassment".
-Complaints brought to Chairs, Directors and Deans or other members of the University Community and which are addressed without involving me as the Human Rights Officer are not reflected in this Report.
+The Policy places responsibility on all members of the University community to ensure the University's working and learning environments are free from bullying, harassment and discrimination.
+Chairs, Directors, and Deans "bear the primary responsibility for maintaining a working and learning environment free from discrimination" (section 2.6 of the Policy).

+Complaints brought to Chairs, Directors and Deans or other members of the University community and which are addressed by them without involving me as the Human Rights Officer are not reflected in this Report.